EricMFink/PRcasebook/cases/Nix.md

 ---

 title: "Nix v.
 Whiteside"
 cite: "475 U.S. 157 (1986)"
-judge: "CHIEF JUSTICE BURGER delivered the opinion of the Court."

 ---

+### CHIEF JUSTICE BURGER delivered the opinion of the Court.

 We granted certiorari to decide whether the Sixth Amendment right of a criminal defendant to assistance of counsel is violated when an attorney refuses to cooperate with the defendant in presenting perjured testimony at his trial.